AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

   - Added email configuration validation at startup
 - Analyzed subscription tier system and created update plan:
   - subscription_tier_update_plan.md: Plan for updating to 5-tier subscription system
+- Implemented subscription tier updates to support the new 5-tier system
+- Created plan for auth router modification:
+  - auth_router_modification_plan.md: Plan for simplifying the user email retrieval endpoint
+- Implemented auth router modifications:
+  - Removed the redundant `/users/{user_id}/profile` endpoint
+  - Kept the existing `/users/{user_id}/email` endpoint that returns only the email

 ## Current Status
 The auth_service project is a well-structured authentication service with: